arnold518/ps-notes/docs/teamnote/Data Structure/Splay Tree/note.md

         // should be called before going down to children
         // changes lazy
         void prop(int node) {}

+        // Propagates all ancestors of x
+        void prop_anc(int x)

         // Rotate x with its parent
         void rotate(int x) {}

         // Make x the root of tree
-        // ancestors of x must be propagated before
         // ammortized O(logN), should be called after consuming time to visit any internal node void splay(int x) {}